 For receiving waters that are not high quality waters, the federal antidegradation policy requires that regulatory actions ensure that existing instream uses and the level of water quality necessary to protect the existing uses is maintained and protected.
 (40 CFR § 131.12(a)(1).)
 The Order ensures that existing instream (beneficial) uses and the level of water quality necessary to protect the existing uses is maintained and protected through receiving water limitations.
-Receiving water limitations do not allow permittees to cause or contribute to exceedances of water quality objectives in the receiving waters.
-Existing in-stream beneficial uses and the necessary water quality are also protected by WQBELs implementing waste load allocations designed to restore impaired waterbodies with TMDLs.
-The Order also ensures that discharges will not unreasonably affect present and anticipated beneficial uses and will not result in water quality less than water quality objectives, as required by Resolution No. 68-16.
+Receiving water limitations do not allow permittees to cause or contribute to exceedances of WQOs in the receiving waters.
+Existing in-stream beneficial uses and the necessary water quality are also protected by WQBELs implementing WLAs designed to restore impaired waterbodies with TMDLs.
+The Order also ensures that discharges will not unreasonably affect present and anticipated beneficial uses and will not result in water quality less than WQOs, as required by Resolution No. 68-16.
 This is achieved through the following provisions:

-The Order requires compliance with receiving water limitations to meet water quality standards in the receiving waters by demonstrating compliance pursuant to section VI of the Order or implementing an approved Watershed Management Plan (WMP) pursuant to section XII of the Order.
-WMPs must specify treatment and source control measures that are demonstrated to have a reasonable assurance of achieving compliance with receiving water limitations and must be implemented according to a compliance schedule approved by the Executive Officer.
+The Order requires compliance with receiving water limitations to meet water quality standards in the receiving waters by demonstrating compliance pursuant to section VI of the Order or by developing and implementing an approved Watershed Management Plan (WMP) pursuant to section XII of the Order.
+WMPs must specify treatment and source control measures that are demonstrated to have a reasonable assurance of achieving compliance with receiving water limitations and must be implemented according to a schedule approved by the Executive Officer.
 The reasonable assurance analysis (RAA) must show that the system of pollution controls proposed in the WMP will achieve applicable WQBELs according to regulatory deadlines and that discharges will not cause or contribute to exceedances of receiving water limitations.
 The analysis used in the RAA must have its predictive performance quantified and validated using generally accepted methods, including models that have been subject to public and peer review.
 The purpose of the RAA is to provide transparency and a full evaluation of the likelihood of selected control measures to successfully achieve receiving water limitations and/or final WQBELs.
 The WMP must also include a qualitative assessment of non-technical risks such as funding, constructability of treatment control measures, community acceptance, and others.
 Additionally, the Order requires a comprehensive evaluation and update, through the required adaptive management process, of the WMP during the permit term to ensure progress toward achieving WQBELs and receiving water limitations.

-The Order requires Permittees to comply with WQBELs and/or receiving water limitations consistent with the assumptions and requirements of WLAs assigned to MS4 discharges established in 12 TMDLs applicable to waterbodies in the Santa Ana Region.
+The Order requires Permittees to comply with WQBELs and/or receiving water limitations consistent with the assumptions and requirements of WLAs assigned to MS4 discharges established in 13 TMDLs applicable to waterbodies in the Santa Ana Region.
 The TMDLs are intended to restore water quality to protect the beneficial uses of the impaired waterbodies.